RahulSomaraj/stroll_interview/README.md

 ## Cron Jobs

 The system uses cron jobs to regularly update question indices in the database.
-These jobs ensure that even if the server goes down, the data remains up-to-date and the system functions smoothly.
-If a region’s questions are exhausted, the index resets to 0, ensuring continuous data availability.

 ## Summary